 About Sarah Coles

-Sarah Coles is a Partner at Irwin Mitchell.
-She specialises in Medical Negligence law with a particular interest in cerebral palsy cases, child brain injury work and amputation cases.
+Sarah Coles is a Partner at Irwin Mitchell heading the Leeds Medical Negligence Team.
+She specialises in Medical Negligence law with a particular interest in cerebral palsy cases, child brain injury work and amputation cases and her team supports all types of medical negligence issues.

 Sarah qualified as a solicitor in 1998 and has specialised in the field of clinical negligence law since qualifying.
 Sarah was brought up in Norwich, Norfolk and attended the University of Hull reading Law from 1991 – 1993, then moved to York for Law School, returning to Norfolk in 1996 where she started her career at Cunningham John solicitors (now Ashton Legal) in Norfolk in 1996.